Define workflows from YAML files

 This definition:

-• defines a single set task that writes a message field into the workflow data based on the input .name
+• Defines a single set task that writes a message field into the global workflow data based on the input .name.

-You can customize the directory location by setting the quarkus.flow.definitions.dir property in your application.properties.
+You can customize the discovery directory by setting the quarkus.flow.definitions.dir property in your application.properties.

 2. Inject the Flow bean

-Quarkus Flow uses the document.namespace and document.name fields to create unique identifiers for each workflow.
+Quarkus Flow uses the document.namespace and document.name fields from your YAML file to create a unique identifier for the bean.
+It generates two formats you can use:

-Create a JAX-RS resource that injects and runs the workflow:
+Create a JAX-RS resource that injects and runs the workflow using the generated identifier:

 package org.acme;